529 Plans: Learn the Tax and Financial Planning Benefits of College Savings

 Options for unused funds include changing the plan beneficiary to another individual planning to attend college in the future.

-Additionally, under the Secure 2.0 Act of 2022, beginning in 2024, unused 529 funds may be rolled into a Roth IRA for the beneficiary without incurring penalties or taxes.
-This rollover is subject to a lifetime limit of $35,000, and the contributions must comply with the annual IRA limits ($6,500 for most, $7,500 for those over age 50).
-The 529 plan must have been opened for more than 15 years to use this option.
+Additionally, under the Secure 2.0 Act of 2022, as of 2024, unused 529 funds may be rolled into a Roth IRA for the beneficiary without incurring penalties or taxes.
+This rollover is subject to certain limits, including a lifetime limit of $35,000, and the contributions must comply with the annual IRA limits ($6,500 for most, $7,500 for those over age 50).

 Estate considerations involving 529 plans